Full Moon Rituals: Manifest Insane Energy in 2023

 - Perform and intentionally close the ritual.
 A closing ritual is important because it tells your subconscious the practice is complete, similar to creating sigils.
 Keep your closing ritual simple.
 Use your intuition when closing your ritual.
 You can use the ringing from a singing bowl, express gratitude, or sing or chant a song or phrase of your choice.

 Remember, full moon rituals should be exciting, energizing, and spiritually significant to you.
-Here are some ideas to include in your full moon ritual:
+Here are some ideas to include in your full moon ritual or spell:

 Incense is associated with the magical elements of air and fire.
 Incense purifies the air and keeps it energetically clean while influencing the spiritual practitioner’s mind.
 Remember to choose scents according to their magical properties and light before the ritual begins.